 I've also had some local painters come around to look at the place and I told them what the agents had said.
-They (the painters) seemed to think that, well ok, but the roof colour is dated and that it should probably be the first priority.
+They (the painters) seemed to think that, well ok, but the roof color is dated and that it should probably be the first priority.

 Now back to the roof.
-You could describe the current roof colour as 'brick red'.
+You could describe the current roof color as 'brick red'.
 It's distinctive, and in fact many local people have referred to our house as "the place with the red roof".
 It's lasted well, but it is rather faded now.

 So what do you think?
 Where to next?
 Leave it for new owners to arrive at their own color scheme or do it now?
 And if so, what color/colors should we select?